 4. Bell’s Palsy That Goes Unaddressed Can Cause Long-Term Health Problems.

 If Bell’s palsy symptoms linger for more than a month, they can cause serious health issues.
 For some Bell’s palsy patients, partial or complete blindness in the eye on the paralyzed side of the face can occur.
-These patients are also susceptible to irreversible damage to the facial nerve and/or abnormal regrowth of nerve fibers.
+These patients are also susceptible to irreversible damage to the facial nerve and abnormal regrowth of nerve fibers.

 5. Bell’s Palsy Should Be Treated Immediately.